AlbrechtL/welle.io/RASPBERRY-PI.md

 	```
     ./configure -release -opengl es2 -device <rpi-version> -device-option CROSS_COMPILE=~/raspi/gcc-linaro-5.5.0-2017.10-x86_64_arm-linux-gnueabihf/bin/arm-linux-gnueabihf- -sysroot ~/raspi/sysroot -opensource -confirm-license -no-use-gold-linker -make libs -prefix /usr/local/qt5pi -extprefix ~/raspi/qt5pi -hostprefix ~/raspi/qt5 -v
 	```
-13. Compile Qt
+13. Compile Qt.
     (Optional: use switch **-j** to tell make how many cores your cpu has.)
 	(Example, ***make -j4*** tells make to use four cpu cores, which greatly speeds up compile time.)
     ```
 	make
 	make install
 	```
-	If anything failed, you can clean everything with
+	If anything failed, you can clean everything with:
 	```
 	git clean -dfx
 	```
 14. Deploy Qt to the device.
-We simply sync everything from ~/raspi/qt5pi to the prefix we configured above.
+    We simply rsync everything from ~/raspi/qt5pi to the prefix we configured above.
     ```
 	cd ..
     rsync -avz qt5pi pi@raspberrypi.local:/usr/local
 	```
-	Build an example to test if everything went well.
+	Now we will build an example to test if everything went well.
-	After proper build, copy an executable to the device.
+	After the building is complete, we will copy the executable example to the device.
 	```
     cd qt5/qtbase/examples/opengl/qopenglwidget
     ~/raspi/qt5/bin/qmake